pressureless/paper_md/ICP/icp.md

 In an ICP implementation, of course, correspondences will not be exact.
 Nevertheless, we observe that $\varepsilon_{symm}$ produces faster convergence than $\varepsilon_{point}$ and $\varepsilon_{plane}$.
 We conduct an experiment in which we start with two copies of a mesh, then move one copy away from its ground-truth position and orientation.
 We execute a single iteration of ICP to align the shifted copy back towards the original.
 We measure error, both before and after that ICP iteration, as the root-mean-square distance between actual vertex positions and their ground-truth locations, where the mesh is scaled such that the root-mean-squared vertex distance from the center of mass is 1.
 No outlier rejection is performed.

-We test a total of six objective functions, of which four are $\varepsilon_{point}$, $\varepsilon_{plane}$, $\varepsilon_{symm-RN}$, and $\varepsilon_{symm}$.
+We test a total of six objective functions, of which four are $\proselabel{second}{\varepsilon_{point}}$, $\varepsilon_{plane}$, $\varepsilon_{symm-RN}$, and $\varepsilon_{symm}$.
 The two additional objectives are:

-Quadratic: the method of Mitra et al. [2004] that minimizes a locally-quadratic approximant to the squared Euclidean distance function.
+- Quadratic: the method of Mitra et al. [2004] that minimizes a locally-quadratic approximant to the squared Euclidean distance function.
 The implementation uses the "on demand" method described in that paper, in which the approximation uses curvature information at the closest point.
 <figure>
 <img src="./resource/img/icp-4.png" alt="Trulli" style="width:100%" class = "center">
-<figcaption align = "center"><b>Fig. 4.
+<figcaption align = "center">Fig. 4.
 Left: Error decrease due to one ICP iteration on the dragon model, aligned to itself.
 Ground-truth errors before and after the ICP iteration are shown on the x and y axes, respectively, of this log-log plot.
 The proposed symmetric objective results in significantly faster decrease of error at each iteration.
 Center: Error decrease due to one iteration of ICP, aligning bun090 to bun000 (illustrated in blue and red, respectively, with the areas of overlap in purple).
 Right: Error decrease in one ICP iteration, aligning two scans from the TUM RGB-D dataset.
-Note the slower convergence because of the high level of noise.</b></figcaption>
+Note the slower convergence because of the high level of noise.</figcaption>
 </figure>
-Two-plane: minimizing the sum of squared distances to planes defined by both $n_p$ and $n_q$ :
+- Two-plane: minimizing the sum of squared distances to planes defined by both $n_p$ and $n_q$ :
 ``` iheartla(first)
 n = 14
 ```